-The East-West Center offers several opportunities for scholars to conduct research at the Center:
+The East-West Center in Honolulu offers several opportunities for scholars to conduct research at the Center:

 East-West Center Visiting Fellowships enable scholars to undertake research and publication in collaboration with EWC staff on selected research themes or on an independent research project related to one of the three Research Program areas: